rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

 The objective of this blog post is to demo exposing some Customer Applications deployed in a Private ARO cluster, that requires to expose only the Application itself, not the ARO API Kubernetes Ingress or any other *.apps routes.

 Also the certificates needs to be taken in consideration, due to we will NOT use a Custom Domain for our ARO Cluster.
-Will be using the App FQDN
+We will be using a Let's Encrypt certificate with the APP FQDN, and we will put the certificate in the AppGW and in the OpenShift App Route in the ARO cluster.

 [![](/images/appgw0.png "AppGW")]({{site.url}}/images/appgw0.png)